python/devguide/exploring.rst

    :header: "Title", "Brief", "Author", "Version"
    :widths: 40, 50, 10, 10

-    `Internals of CPython 3.7`_ (using gdb), "A guide from AST to Objects, using GDB to observed", Louie Lu, 3.7.a0 `Yet another guided tour of CPython`_, A guide for how CPython REPL works, Guido van Rossum, 3.5 `Python Asynchronous I/O Walkthrough`_, "How CPython async I/O, generator and coroutine works", Philip Guo, 3.5
+    `A guide from parser to objects, observed using GDB`_, "Code walk from Parser, AST, Sym Table and Objects", Louie Lu, 3.7.a0
+    `Yet another guided tour of CPython`_, A guide for how CPython REPL works, Guido van Rossum, 3.5 `Python Asynchronous I/O Walkthrough`_, "How CPython async I/O, generator and coroutine works", Philip Guo, 3.5